 The Stations and FIR lists of the EUR OPMET Databank only consist of lists of required data.
 It does not mean that these data are presently received in the EUR OPMET Databank or have been yet received.

-The fact that there is no data found for one location and one type of message in the EUR OPMET Databank does not mean that a message has not been generated for such a location, but only means that no valid message concerning such a location and such a type of message has been received or stored by the EUR OPMET Databank.
+The fact that there is no data found for one location and one type of message in the EUR OPMET Databank does not mean that a message has not been generated.
+It only means that no valid message for such a location and type of message has been received or stored by the EUR OPMET Databank.

 The user assumes the entire risk related to its use of data.